Heather Cameron (professor)

-Heather Cameron is a Canadian and British social theorist and social entrepreneur.
-She is the Michael B. Kaufman Professor of Practice in Social Entrepreneurship and Innovation at the Brown School at Washington University in St. Louis.
+Heather Cameron is a Canadian-British global social innovator, academic, and social entrepreneur, blending theory, policy and grassroots action particularly in underserved or underrepresented communities, especially around community wealth building.
+She is the Michael B. Kaufman Professor of Practice for Social Entrepreneurship and Innovation at the Brown School at Washington University in St. Louis, where she also serves as the founding academic director of the Social Entrepreneurship and Innovation Lab, a joint initiative of the Brown School and Olin School of Business.
 From 2008 to 2016 she was a Junior Professor of Physical Activity, Inclusion and Sport at the Department of Education and Psychology at the Free University of Berlin and Professor Extraordinarius at the University of the Western Cape, South Africa.